Chelsea summer transfer targets: Havertz, Chilwell & the players on Lampard's wish list | Goal.com

 There are a number of options in terms of fitting Werner into the team, with the Germany forward having played both centrally and out wide in his career thus far.

-The form of Christian Pulisic and arrival of Ziyech may been Havertz starts life in midfield rather than further forward, though again the options avaiable to Lampard mean he will be able to flexible with his formations.
+The form of Christian Pulisic and arrival of Ziyech may mean Havertz starts life in midfield rather than further forward, though again the options available to Lampard mean he will be able to be flexible with his formations.

 There are likely still to be question marks at the back, particularly if a new centre-back is not brought in and Kepa remains in goal.